9QIX/Google-Cybersecurity-Certification-Notes/V. Assets, Threats and Vulnerabilities/Week 2/II. Encryption methods.md

 # Public key infrastructure

-- **Public Key Infrastructure (PKI):** PKI is an encryption framework that ensures the secure exchange of information online.
+- **[[Public Key Infrastructure (PKI)]]:** PKI is an encryption framework that ensures the secure exchange of information online.
 It offers a system that is both efficient and secure for accessing and transmitting data.
-- **Two-Step Process:** PKI involves a two-step process that begins with the exchange of encrypted information, employing either asymmetric encryption, symmetric encryption, or both.
+	- **[[Two-Step Process]]:** PKI involves a two-step process that begins with the exchange of encrypted information, employing either asymmetric encryption, symmetric encryption, or both.
-- **Asymmetric Encryption:** Asymmetric encryption uses a pair of keys—a public key for adding items to a virtual "box" and a private key for unlocking the box to remove items.
+		- **[[Asymmetric Encryption]]:** Asymmetric encryption uses a pair of keys—a public key for adding items to a virtual "box" and a private key for unlocking the box to remove items.
 Public keys can be shared and copied for data exchange, while private keys are kept secret.
-- **Symmetric Encryption:** In symmetric encryption, the same key is used to both lock and unlock the "box."
+		- **[[Symmetric Encryption]]:** In symmetric encryption, the same key is used to both lock and unlock the "box."
 This makes communication faster but is potentially less secure.
 - **Combination of Encryption Methods:** PKI utilizes both asymmetric and symmetric encryption based on the priorities of speed and security.
 Asymmetric encryption is used for secure initial connections, while symmetric encryption facilitates faster back-and-forth communication.
 - **Vulnerability and Trust:** Both encryption methods rely on key sharing, which can pose vulnerabilities if keys are misused, lost, or stolen.
 Establishing trust is a challenge in digital communication, unlike in face-to-face interactions.
 - **Digital Certificate:** A digital certificate is a file used to verify the identity of a public key holder.
 It serves as a form of trust between computers and networks, signaling the authenticity of the public key holder.